-Turn Location History on or off using Account History website
+Turn Location History on or off using Activity controls

-- Go to google.com/settings/accounthistory.
+- Go to the Activity controls section of My Account.
 If prompted, sign in to the Google Account you want associated with your location.

 - Under "Places you go," use the switch to turn Location History on or off.
 When you turn off Location History here, it's disabled for your entire Google Account and all devices associated with that account.

-If you’re using a Google Apps for Business, Education, and Government account, you may need to get access to these settings from your administrator.
+If you’re using a Google Apps for Business, Education, or Government account, you may need to get access to these settings from your administrator.

 Delete your Location History